6 Little-Known But Effective Methods to Treat Your Heel Pain

 Here are two stretches you can try for your heel pain:

 Take a towel and wrap it around your hands as if you were going to wring it out.
 Hold the two long ends.
-Place the center part of the towel at the base of your foot arch.
+Place the centre part of the towel at the base of your foot arch.
 Push your foot down while pulling on both ends of the towel, like you’re tying your shoelaces.
-Hold each stretch for 30 seconds, then do it on each foot three times.
+Hold each stretch for 30 seconds, then do it on each foot thrice.

-Put one of your legs over the other while sitting up straight.
+Put one leg over the other while sitting up straight.
 Take hold of your big toe and gently pull it toward you until you feel a stretch.
-Hold for 15 to 30 seconds and do this three times for each foot.
+Hold for 15 to 30 seconds and do this thrice for each foot.

-Icing an inflamed joint, tendon, or muscle can help reduce the swelling and open up the blood vessels to get more oxygen and nutrients.
+Icing an inflamed joint, tendon, or muscle can help reduce the swelling and open the blood vessels to get more oxygen and nutrients.
 You can ice your heel by putting a cold pack on the bottom of your foot and taping your foot up.
-You could also freeze a plastic water bottle and roll your foot out on it to massage and cool your foot at the same time.
+You could also freeze a plastic water bottle and roll your foot out to massage and cool your foot simultaneously.

 Pain relievers you can buy over the counter won’t fix your heel pain, but they can help ease the pain you feel throughout the day.
 If over-the-counter painkillers don’t help enough, your NYC foot doctor can prescribe NSAIDs, which may help.